 The conversation left an impression on me.
 While I’d always treasured my girlfriends, I’d never thought about needing them more with age.
 And if I’m being honest, it’s only been in recent years that I’ve taken their words to heart.

 Because now that I’m in my 40’s, I’m seeing how real divorce, death, cancer, unemployment, and other major life problems are.
 I understand what they meant when they emphasized the importance of girlfriends as my age group faces hardships we couldn’t imagine when we were young and carefree.

-Last February, I found the advice these women gave me really validated when my dear friend Emily, who I met when our daughters became friends, lost her husband Joe in a plane crash.
+In February 2013, I found the advice these women gave me really validated when my dear friend Emily, who I met when our daughters became friends, lost her husband Joe in a plane crash.

 Emily and Joe weren’t just any couple – they were the couple who had been best friends since age 15, whose incredible love story was still going strong.
 What they had was special.
 To have it end early and suddenly was unfathomable, unfair, and hard to comprehend.

 Joe’s death impacted a lot of people hard, and throughout their home there was so much sadness and grieving, so many heavy hearts in one place.
 In the midst of this tragedy, however, there was also so much LOVE.
 You could feel the Holy Spirit everywhere, working in Emily and the people surrounding her.

 As I left Emily’s house the day after Joe’s death, I sat in my car and reflected on everything I’d witnessed.
 One thing I kept thinking about were the women in Emily’s life, and how amazing they’d been.
 It wasn’t just the food being carted in, the affection showered on the family, or the fact that so many people had dropped everything to drive or fly to Birmingham.
 It was the way Emily’s village came together, how friends from every stage of life were represented (adolescence, college, law school, work, and motherhood), and how well everyone knew her.